euctrl-pru/portal/content/data.md

 ## <img src="/images/prcq-operations-airport.png" width="50" height="50" alt="Operations at Airports"> Operations at Airports

-**NOTE**: The Vertical flight efficiency data for September 2021 will only be available as of November 2021.
-The data will be updated as soon as possible.

 | Data description                                                                                                                                                                              | Period                                                                                  | {{< excel_i >}}                     | {{< csv_i >}}                  |  Info                         | [ICAO GANP][icaoganp]              |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|-------------------------------------|--------------------------------|-------------------------------|------------------------------------|